 - Professionally supported

 If you're a teacher or a parent looking for a smooth, reliable learning experience, head to hprobots.com.
-If you're a maker who loves to tinker and troubleshoot, join the communities!
+If you're a maker who loves to tinker and troubleshoot, join the community!

 I hope this makes things clear and we can keep DIY as a project alive while supplying HP product solutions to schools and home's in need for STEAM education.
 For more details head over to HP Robots FAQs page.

-If any comment let me know below, see you in the community!
+If any comment let me know below or reach out to me and see you in the community!

 Camilo